History and Archaeology

 Course overview

-You're introduced to new peoples, places and periods from across the globe, and you'll explore how archaeology has changed our understanding of the past.
+You're introduced to new peoples, places and periods from across the globe.
+You'll explore how archaeology and history has changed our understanding of the past and its impact upon the present.

-Our flexible degree allows you to tailor your course to suit your interests, so you can explore the periods and regions that excite you through a wide range of modules.
+Our flexible degree allows you to tailor your course to suit your interests.
+You can explore the periods and regions that excite you through a wide range of modules.

 You'll also be able to explore North East England, a region that's steeped in history while on field trips.
-There's a rich past to discover here.
+There's a rich past to discover here, from Hadrian’s Wall through to post-industrial landscapes.

 Quality and ranking